jdebarochez/dependency-injection-example/README.md

 # Dependency injection example

-Implementation of dependency injection pattern with inversion of control.
+Implementation of dependency injection pattern with inversion of control, for education purpose.

 ## Requirements